sfehrman/frdp-containers-uma/postman/README.md

 1. Open the **`Resource`** Folder

 1. Select the **`Create content-default`** command\
-This is a `POST` method that uses Header variables: `X-frdp-ssotoken` that is set to the `ROtokenId` value
+This is a `POST` method that uses Header variables: `X-frdp-ssotoken` that is set to the `SSOTokenId` value

 1. Click **`Send`** \
 The `resource` is created in the **Resource Server (RS)**.\